 Combine flour and 1/8 teaspoon salt in bowl; cut in butter with pastry blender or fork until mixture resembles coarse crumbs.
 Stir in enough water with fork just until flour is moistened.
 Shape into ball; flatten slightly.

 Roll out ball of dough on lightly floured surface into 12-inch circle.
 Fold into quarters.
 Place dough into 9-inch pie pan; unfold, pressing firmly against bottom and sides.
 Trim crust to 1/2 inch from edge of pan.
 Crimp or flute edge.
 Set aside.

 Combine all filling ingredients except evaporated milk, eggs and whipped cream in bowl.
 Beat at medium speed, scraping bowl often, until well mixed.
-Reduce speed to low; add milk and eggs.
-Beat until well mixed.
+Add milk and eggs; beat at low speed until well mixed.